 Research project funded by the Polish National Science Center (grant SONATA BIS 15)

-The Quantitative Political Research Workshop series consists of informal meetings held several times a year, during which quantitatively-oriented social researchers present work in progress and receive feedback to advance their projects toward publication.
-To date, nine workshops have been organized at academic institutions in Warsaw, Kraków, and Łódź, bringing together researchers from various Polish universities as well as invited international guests.
+The Workshop in Quantitative Political Studies (Warsztat Ilościowych Badań Politycznych) is a series of informal meetings held several times a year since 2023.
+It provides a platform for quantitatively-oriented social researchers to present work in progress and receive feedback to help advance their projects toward publication.
+To date, ten workshops have been hosted across academic institutions in Warsaw, Kraków, and Łódź, bringing together a group of researchers from various institutions.

 ISESS – Interdisciplinary Seminar in Empirical Social Science